-Linear dynamical systems have been extensively studied by the control community for years because they provide sufficiently good models of a broad class of processes.
+Linear dynamical systems have been extensively studied by the control community for years because they have a rich structure and provide sufficiently good models to design controllers for a broad class of processes.
 The theory of linear systems is well developed and has been successfully used in practice.
 In this chapter we develop a reachability technique for linear continuous systems.
 Although this technique is less efficient than classical methods for analyzing linear continuous systems, its main advantage is its straighforward adaptation to verification and controller synthesis for hybrid systems.

 An outline of the chapter is as follows.
 After some preliminaries, we describe an algorithm for approximating reachable sets of linear systems and then study the error in the approximation.
 We next show how this technique can be extended to linear systems with uncertain input.
-This chapter is a review of the results presented in [8].
+This chapter is a review of the results presented in [10].